Aarggh.

 But that’s not true.

-Using sensory details can help you captivate your audience—a business audience, too.
-Sensory words help you write with warmth, drawing your readers closer to you.
-They add personality and flavor to boring content.
-They help you stand out in a sea of grey voices that all sound the same.
+Using sensory language can help you captivate your audience—a business audience, too.
+Sensory language helps readers experience your words, almost as if they’re present, right in the middle of your story.
+What’s more, sensory details add personality and flavor to boring content, helping you stand out in a sea of grey voices that all sound the same.

 Shall I explain?